branflake2267/Sandbox/README.md

   public interface MyProxy extends ProxyPlace<MyPresenter> {}
 ```

+##Goals
+his summarizes the goal of GWTP: to offer a simple to use MVP architecture with minimal boilerplate, without sacrificing GWT's best features.
+Here are some of the features currently supported by GWTP:

+* Dependency injection through GIN and Guice;
+* Simple but powerful history management mechanism;
+* Support for nested presenters;
+* Lazy instantiation for presenter and view;
+* Effortless and efficient code splitting;
+* Integrated command pattern supporting undo/redo;
+* Plus other cool PlannedFeatures soon!

+##Features
+Moreover, GWTP strives to use the event bus in a clear and efficient way.
+Events are used to decouple loosely related objects, while direct method invocation is used to clarify the program flow between strongly coupled components.
+The result is an application that is easy to understand and that can grow with time.

+In addition, GWTP offers components that let you:

+* Efficiently implement a Command pattern in your application ;
+* Organize your internationalization strings ;
+* Use annotation processors to generate event, actions & responses, and DTOs ;
+* Easily support search-engine crawling on your GWT application (in development);
+* Simplify and clean-up testing code when using GIN and Guice.
+* To learn more about these components, check out the LibraryOverview.

 ##Thanks to
 <a href="http://www.jetbrains.com/idea/features/html_css_editor.html" style="display:block; background:#0d3a9e url(http://www.jetbrains.com/idea/opensource/img/all/banners/idea468x60_blue.gif) no-repeat 10px 50%; border:solid 1px #0d3a9e; margin:0;padding:0;text-decoration:none;text-indent:0;letter-spacing:-0.001em; width:466px; height:58px" alt="Smart Java IDE.
 Web development ready.
 Neat HTML and CSS refactorings and more" title="Smart Java IDE.
 Web development ready.
 Neat HTML and CSS refactorings and more"><span style="margin: 5px 0 0 52px;padding: 0;float: left;font-size: 12px;cursor:pointer;  background-image:none;border:0;color: #acc4f9; font-family: trebuchet ms,arial,sans-serif;font-weight: normal;text-align:left;">Can't code without</span><span style="margin:0 0 0 205px;padding:18px 0 2px 0; line-height:13px;font-size:12px;cursor:pointer;  background-image:none;border:0;display:block; width:255px; color: #acc4f9; font-family: trebuchet ms,arial,sans-serif;font-weight: normal;text-align:left;">Smart Java IDE.
 Web development ready. <br/>Neat HTML and CSS refactorings and more</span></a>